 PLEASE UNDERSTAND: There is a constantly growing and changing list of ‘plug-and-play’ tools available on the Internet.
 You may be able to argue that some are easier to use than others, or look nicer, or create more “engaging” content for students.
 However, for consistency of school to home communications and protection of LPS content, it is important that information published to a web communication tool be restricted to the tools on this page.

-Google Sites is a Web page-creation tool offered in the G Suite for Education productivity suite.
+Google Sites is a Web page-creation tool offered in G Suite.

-The primary use case for Google Sites in LPS is for “building Sites,” staff facing building pages used to organize all of the content used by staff members in a school.
-This is not to be confused with the public facing school web site.
+The primary use case for Google Sites in LPS is “intranet sites” that are staff facing pages used to organize all of the content used by staff members in our district.
+This is not to be confused with the public facing school web sites.
 Learn more about Google Sites in LPS.

 Google Sites can be “Shared” as well as “published.”
 This is a bit confusing.
 For clarification and instructions, refer to this Sharing & Publishing chart.